 Portable Fridge Freezer : WAECO

 The Waeco compressor is hard to beat and the company’s electronics mean you benefit from a soft start and turbo cooler in one unit.
 With a CFX, you know you are getting the latest and greatest – they are constantly innovating to stay ahead of the curve: for example, the latest Dometic Waeco CFX models which have WiFi enabled capability so you can monitor and control your fridge from your smart phone!
-Their range includes models from 280 to 100 litres, with the most popular model being the CFX-95 Dual Zone Fridge Freezer; 95 litres in total which includes 40 litres of freezer, it boasts Dual Zone, Dual Temperature Control, and dual lid.
+Their range includes models from 28 to 100 litres, with the most popular model being the CFX-95 Dual Zone Fridge Freezer; 95 litres in total which includes 40 litres of freezer, it boasts Dual Zone, Dual Temperature Control, and dual lid.
+This model, along with the slightly smaller CFX-75 Dual Zone model, has quickly become popular with families.

 Verdict: Dometic Waeco portable fridges are the all-rounders; they’ll satisfy just about every portable refrigeration requirement there is: camping, RV’ing, boating, picnics, small events, work vehicles, small business and more.
 They have excellent warranty and national spare parts / servicing support and a full range of accessories to help secure your Waeco portable fridge freezer in your vehicle.
 Any downsides?: not many…there are cheaper brands, and if your requirement is more niche, then there are brands (read below) that offer certain portable fridge models with features to satisfy specific applications…as we said, these Dometic Waeco units are the ‘all-rounders’.